Santosh2611/IoT-and-Computing-Lab/README.md

-# IoT-and-Computing-Lab
 Demonstration of the mini-lab component activities conducted for the course of IoT and Computing Lab (19CCE381).
+Implement hardware prototype for a smart device and develop basic programming skills for deploying various IoT protocols in hardware.
+Also, design and develop IoT-based solutions for home automation.